hsshih/generate-synthetic-images/README.md

                             replace object background to prevent unnatural edges in synthesized images
 - rotate_object_img_and_mask - Rotate object images and their corresponding masks
 - convert_xml_to_yolo.py - convert the XML annotation files to YOLO format.
+- convert_pred_yolo_to_xml.py - convert the predictions from YOLOv5 to XML files.
+Can be used after doing training and inference using the [Custom_YOLOv5_training notebook](https://github.com/hsshih/generate-synthetic-images/blob/main/Custom_YOLOv5_training.ipynb).

 ## Demo Data